-Pre-hospitalisation expenses refer to the medical costs incurred by the insured prior to being admitted to a hospital.
-This is often referred to as pre-hospitalisation coverage, and understanding what is covered in pre-hospitalisation expenses is important when choosing a health insurance plan.
+Pre-hospitalisation expenses refer to the medical costs incurred by the insured before being admitted to a hospital.
+This is often referred to as pre-hospitalisation coverage.
+So, understanding what is covered in pre-hospitalisation expenses is important when choosing a health insurance plan.
 Post-hospitalisation expenses refer to the medical or healthcare costs incurred following discharge from the hospital.
 After knowing the pre- and post- hospitalisation meaning, it is necessary to understand the expenses coming under this section.
-These pre and post-hospitalisation cover in health insurance are offered by most health insurers.
+These pre- and post-hospitalisation cover in health insurance are offered by most health insurers.
 Health insurance is necessary in case of medical emergencies.
-Pre- and post-hospitalisation coverage can protect the insured against his/ her savings being drained and makes it easier to settle their medical bills in medical emergencies.
+Pre- and post-hospitalisation coverage can protect the insured against his/ her savings being drained and make it easier to settle their medical bills in medical emergencies.
 Thus, the policyholder can protect his/her family's health and financial future.

-With rising healthcare costs, it is merely not possible to get the recommended treatment you need without a proper Health Insurance plan.
-Some expenses like pre- and post-hospitalisation expenses further add up to the overall medical expenses of an ailment or surgery.
+With rising healthcare costs, it is difficult to get the recommended treatment you need without a proper health insurance plan.
+Some expenses, like pre- and post-hospitalisation expenses, further add up to the overall medical expenses of an ailment or surgery.

 The medical expenses incurred before the insured gets admitted into the hospital for the ailments or surgery are the pre-hospitalisation expenses.
 Tests done for investigation purposes as per the doctor’s recommendation, and medicinal expenses are covered under the pre-hospitalisation expenses for a specified time limit as per the policy.